Fall 2014 Schedule

 As CI and the Ventura County Community College District embark on a new cooperative Title V grant focused on transfer success, join us for this opportunity to build on previous Student Success workshop collaborations to take us to the next level.
 Sponsored by CSU Katalyst and Giving Students a Compass Grants.

-Coming in November/December - General Education Course Design and Assessment: Signature Assignments, Outcomes, and folioCI
+December - General Education Course Design and Assessment: Signature Assignments, Outcomes, and folioCI

 Facilitators: Geoff Buhl and Marie Francois